 Supersmile Professional Whitening Toothpaste

-- Calprox technology dissolves stain film without peroxide
+- Calprox stain-removal system without peroxide

-- Low-abrasion formula
+- Brand-positioned low-abrasion formula

 - Fluoride included